freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-89.english.md

 ## Description
 <section id='description'>

 Use the `domain` function on the scale and pass it the value `data[8].followers`.
 This will be an array of the data from 2020 that contains three items, one for each platform.
+It could just as easily be any array of length 3, but if anything were to ever get added to the `data`, you won't have to go change this.
 </section>

 ## Instructions